Ronald Graham: Biography

 Graham was born in Taft, California, on October 31, 1935; his father was an oil field worker and later merchant marine.
 Despite Graham's later interest in gymnastics, he was small and non-athletic.
 He grew up moving frequently between California and Georgia, skipping several grades of school in these moves, and never staying at any one school longer than a year.
 As a teenager, he moved to Florida with his then-divorced mother, where he went to but did not finish high school.
-Instead, at the age of 15 he won a Ford Foundation scholarship to the University of Chicago, where he learned gymnastics but took no mathematics courses.
+Instead, at the age of 15, he won a Ford Foundation scholarship to the University of Chicago, where he learned gymnastics but took no mathematics courses.

-After three years, when his scholarship expired, he moved to the University of California, Berkeley, officially as a student of electrical engineering but also studying number theory under Derrick Henry Lehmer, and winning a title as California state trampoline champion.
+After three years, when his scholarship expired, he moved to the University of California, Berkeley, officially as a student of electrical engineering but also studying number theory under D. H. Lehmer, and winning a title as California state trampoline champion.
 He enlisted in the United States Air Force in 1955, when he reached the age of eligibility, left Berkeley without a degree, and was stationed in Fairbanks, Alaska, where he finally completed a bachelor's degree in physics in 1959 at the University of Alaska Fairbanks.
-Returning to the University of California, Berkeley for graduate study, he received his Ph.D. in mathematics in 1962.
+Returning to Berkeley for graduate study, he received his Ph.D. in mathematics in 1962.
 His dissertation, supervised by Lehmer, was On Finite Sums of Rational Numbers.
 While a graduate student, he supported himself by performing on trampoline in a circus, and married Nancy Young, an undergraduate mathematics student at Berkeley; they had two children.